 Our Christian Principles are defined as love, respect, honesty, responsibility and service.
 It is these principles that set us apart in all that we do.
-More than a health provider or a place for children to play, our mission is to engage the entire person—spirit, mind and body—with the goal of leading them to become their best.
-Through our Christian-based programs, intentional dialogue around these principles serves to equip staff, volunteers and members in living out all that we do.
+More than a fitness facility or a place for children to play, our mission is to engage the entire person—spirit, mind and body—with the goal of leading them to become their best.
+Throughout all of our programs, intentional dialogue around these Christian principles serves to equip staff, volunteers and members in living out all that we do.

-Our Chaplain and Sr. Director of Christian Mission Advancement has been tasked with ensuring that all of the programs of the Clark County Family YMCA fit within the mission of the YMCA—it is not enough to teach a child how to swim, we must also teach love, respect, honesty, responsibility and service, to develop young minds so that they may reach their full potential.
+Our Chaplain and Sr. Director of Christian Mission Advancement has been tasked with ensuring that all of the programs of the Clark County Family YMCA fit within the mission of the YMCA.
+It is not enough to teach a child how to swim, we must also teach love, respect, honesty, responsibility and service, developing young minds so that they may reach their full potential.

-Our Chaplain provides many Christian Based Programs, group counseling, individual counseling, brief counseling, grief counseling; we have an online prayer box, we provide spiritual direction experiences.
+Our Chaplain provides many Christian Based Programs, group counseling, individual counseling, grief counseling.
+We have an online prayer box, we provide spiritual direction experiences.
 These are just some of the many things that we do here at the Clark Y.

 - Back to School Backpack Giveaway

 Over the past four years Chaplaincy has partnered with Rhapsody Church and held the Back to School Backpack Giveaway.
 We gather donated new backpacks and school supplies and give them away a few weeks before school starts to those in need.
 It has grown into a huge event.
 Without Rhapsody’s commitment to this, their willingness and ability to partner with the YMCA we would not be able to do this for our community.
 This year we gave out 208 backpacks in the first 28 minutes of our annual event.